kittymagician/VirtQueue/README.md

 # With Thanks
 Thanks to Matt Holt for developing [Caddy](https://caddyserver.com) and providing help with getting Server Side Events working.

-Karl Lee for providing the amazing login screen that is [royalty free](https://unsplash.com/photos/ux0fOlB5b8M)
+Karl Lee for providing the amazing mountains photo used on the login screen that is [royalty free](https://unsplash.com/photos/ux0fOlB5b8M)

 Francisco Presencia for [Picnic CSS](https://picnicss.com)